learning-electronics/CircuitSolver/README.md

 This function handles all the back-end operations to solve and store a question.

 NOTE: It is strongly advised to surround this function with a try..except block.

 ## Datastructure (`datastructure.py`)

+This database is used to store one circuit in volatile memory while it is are still being processed.
+The structure is divided in 3 classes:

+* class `Circuit`: Contains a list of `Branch` and `Branch` count;
+* class `Branch`: Contains a list of two nodes and a `Component`;
+* class `Component`: Characterizes a component (contains a name, value, impedance (used only in AC), type and an optional dependent `Component`).

+### Methods of `Circuit`

+The most important methods (interface methods) of this class are:
+* `removeBadBranches(Circuit)`: This function removes typical hacks from the *SPICE* netlist and handles them;
+*  `fixnodes(Circuit)`: This function makes the node number sequential;
+*  `updNodeCnt()`: This method updates the node count variable (`nodeCnt`);
+*  `calcImpedances(freq)`: This method calculates the impedance off all components within the circuit, given the frequency is greater than zero.

+NOTE: For more detailed method documentation, it's recommended to read the pre-function comments in the source code.

 ## Database (`database.sql`)

 This database is used to make exercises, circuits and all the related data persistent.